How to use the keyboard exclusively

 Navigate to the tool window you intend to move and give it focus.

 On the Window menu, select the Dockable option.

 The docking guide diamond appears.

-When you have reached the new location, use the ARROW keys to move the mouse pointer over the correct portion of the guide diamond.
+When you've reached the new location, use the arrow keys to move the mouse pointer over the correct portion of the guide diamond.